weisuofayuba/ghc/docs/users_guide/separate_compilation.rst

     The ``-hiesuf`` ⟨suffix⟩ will change the ``.hie`` file suffix for extended interface files to whatever you specify.

+.. ghc-flag:: -hifatsuf ⟨suffix⟩
+    :shortdesc: set the suffix to use for extended interface files
+    :type: dynamic

+    TODOdt

 .. ghc-flag:: -hcsuf ⟨suffix⟩
     :shortdesc: set the suffix to use for intermediate C files